-- A MINOR ELECTIVE FROM OTHER FACULTY SHALL BE CHOSEN IN 1st Year (1st/2nd SEMESTER) AS PER AVAILABILITY. - In both years of PG program, there will be a Research Project or equivalently a research-oriented Dissertation as per guidelines issued earlier and will be of 4 credit (4 hr/week), in each semester.
-The student shall submit a report/dissertation for evaluation at the end of the year, which will be therefore of 8 credits and 100 marks. - Research project can be done in form of Internship/Survey/Field work/Research project/ Industrial training, and a report/dissertation shall be submitted that shall be evaluated via seminar/presentation and viva voce. - The student straight away will be awarded 25 marks if he publishes a research paper on the topic of Research Project or Dissertation. - Yoga Practical-I (E090706P) is a Minor (interdisciplinary) open elective offered by School of Teacher Education in yan
+- A MINOR ELECTIVE FROM OTHER FACULTY SHALL BE CHOSEN IN 1st Year $(1^{st}/2^{nd}$ SEMESTER) AS PER AVAILABILITY - In both years of PG program, there will be a Research Project or equivalently a researchoriented Dissertation as per guidelines issued earlier and will be of 4 credit (4 hr/week), in each semester.
+The student shall submit a report/dissertation for evaluation at the end of the year, which will be therefore of 8 credits and 100 marks. - Research project can be done in form of Internship/Survey/Field work/Research project/ Industrial training, and a report/dissertation shall be submitted that shall be evaluated via

+- seminar/presentation and viva voce. - The student straight away will be awarded 25 marks if he publishes a research paper on the topic of Research Project or Dissertation. - Yoga Practical-I (E090706P) is a Minor (interdisciplinary) open elective offered by School of Teacher Education in 1st sem. for students of other disciplines / faculty.